Teddy Thompson: A Primer

-Let’s try this: remedial Teddy.
-A one-time look at his career leading up to “Bella,” his latest CD, with lots of videos so you can cut through the hype and judge for yourselves.
+So let’s get you up to speed.
+With a primer.
+A look at his career, with lots of videos so you can cut through the hype and judge for yourselves.

 Start with the bio.
 In his case, a gift and a burden.
 His father is Richard Thompson, one of England’s legendary songwriters and guitarists.
 His mother is Linda Thompson, an English folkie with a glorious voice.
 Teddy, born in 1976, grew up listening to music made before 1959 — rock’s first golden age.
 In school, he played in bands.
 He must have shown promise; one of his first professional credits is playing guitar behind Emmylou Harris.